 11. Untrained musicality

-That problem is particularly reflected in his handling of music.
-The musicality of a beginner is crude.
-He might be able to recognize the rhythm and keep her foot on the beat, but his handling of the ancillary actions is often unmusical.
-Still use the example of ocho in which he tends to focus only on the featured action, the forward step.
-Once a forward step is made, he immediately lead the next forward step in the opposite direction.
-While both steps may be led to music, the transitional actions between the two steps, namely hip rotation and pivot, are led off the beat.
+This problem is particularly reflected in his handling of music.
+The musicality of a beginner is usually crude.
+He might be able to get her foot to fall on the beat, but he neglects her ancillary actions.
+Still use the example of ocho, in which he tends to focus on the featured action, the forward step.
+Once a forward step is made, he immediately repeats the process in the opposite direction.
+While these forward steps may be led to music, the transition between the two steps, namely hip rotation and pivot, could be off time.
 Such leading cannot satisfy a mature follower who expects the leader to handle all aspects of the entire sequence in an exquisite way that every action of the sequence meets the rhythm, melody, speed and mood of the music perfectly.
 Only in such a fashion dancing tango becomes a real treat.

 12. Self-exhibition

 Some men use their partner as a foil to their own exhibition.
-They invent more and more fancy steps to show off at the milonga, drawing eyeballs to their own performance.
+They invent a lot of fancy steps to show off at the milonga, drawing eyeballs to their own performance.
 In my opinion that is a bad trend in social tango today.
-The man's job is to plot the dance and lead the woman, letting her resonate with the music, stiring up her emotions, shining her, and letting her fully enjoy dancing with him.
+The man's job is to plot the dance, helping the woman resonate with music, stiring her emotions, bringing her skills into full play, shining her, and letting her fully enjoy dancing with him.
 Instead of drawing eyeballs to his own performance, he should focus on making her the center of attention.
 The maturity of a leader is measured by how well his partner dances and how satisfied she is, not by his own exhibition (see Partner-Centered Leading vs. Self-Centered Leading).

 November 21, 2013